Project Lifesaver

 For Professionals

-Annual conference
+biennial conference

 The Alzheimer’s Alliance of Smith County has a joint partnership with Tyler Junior College to offer the first Dementia Care Certificate.
 This certification will be instructed by Jamie Huff, BF-CMT.
 Jamie is a Certified Best Friends for Dementia Care Master Trainer and the Program Director at the Alliance.